 Each state has a very different supply and demand story to tell.
 Click on the images below to explore each state’s story and advocacy resources.
-We will add more story maps throughout the year.
-Stay tuned for updates!
+We’ve added more story maps below.
+Stay tuned for more updates throughout the year!

 Looking for additional information and resources on this exciting initiative?
 Watch our “Mapping Your Child Care Matters” webinar recording, which provides a preview of the latest maps from Alaska and Massachusetts.
 We will also be adding more story maps throughout the year, so check back often for updates!